antifold

 Linear Units & Nonlinearity

-A single neuron computes a weighted sum and passes it through a nonlinearity: $$y = \phi(\mathbf w\cdot\mathbf x + b).$$ Without $\phi$, stacks of linear layers collapse to one linear map.
-With $\phi$ (ReLU, GELU, tanh), you can fit bends in the data.
+Formally, a single neuron computes: $$y = \phi(\mathbf w\cdot\mathbf x + b).$$ Without $\phi$, stacks of linear layers collapse to one linear map.
+With $\phi$, you can approximate arbitrarily complex functions.

 Decision line: .